DGoiana/aed-schedule/README.md

 ## General info
 The main purpose of this project is to manage schedules after they have been elaborated.
-The system includes various functionalities related to schedules, such as modifying,<br>
-searching, viewing, sorting, listing, among others.
+The system includes various functionalities related to schedules, such as modifying, searching, viewing, sorting, listing, among others.

 ## Technologies